ostrolucky/app-event-dispatcher/README.md

 **A**: I didn't do this because regular event dispatchers are better suited for this.
-Their restrictive public interface and additional features are actually plus here, as it allows to keep better backwards compatibility for libraries and more control over process when multiple different libraries listen to same event.
+Their restrictive public interface and additional features are actually plus here, as it allows to keep better backwards compatibility for libraries and more control over process when multiple different 3rd party libraries listen to same event.
 That's why is this dispatcher focused on usage in application domain only.